anarsoul/zxmit/README.md

 Run `zxmit -h` for a full list of command line arguments

+### Installation

+Put zxmit from 'dot' folder into BIN folder on your SD card with EsxDOS

 ## Legal

 This software is licensed under MIT license